mustafaakilli/master-thesis/README.md

     * In the create communications tab:
         * A brand new communication can be created.
         * Or an already created communication can be edited or customized.
+    * All the names should be UNIQUE when you are creating something!
+Otherwise it overwrites the existing file.
     * All the files will be saved in the local server path. `{tomcat-installed-folder}\webapps\transformation-analyzer\json_data\`
         * Please carefully read `readme.txt` before doing something there.
         * You can edit the files.
         * Create files from the UI to avoid copy paste errors.
-        * If you deploy a new version, save all the JSON files that are created from UI.
+        * If you deploy a newer version, copy all the JSON files, created on the UI, from local server path to the desired location.
     * For the rest of the information, you can get it interactively from the UI.

 ## Information for Developers